Joffrey Ballet

-The Joffrey Ballet is one of the premier dance companies and training institutions in the world today.
-Located in Chicago, Illinois, the Joffrey regularly performs classical and contemporary ballets during its annual performance season at the Civic Opera House, including its annual presentation of The Nutcracker.
+The Joffrey Ballet is an American dance company and training institution in Chicago, Illinois.
+The Joffrey regularly performs classical and contemporary ballets during its annual performance season at the Civic Opera House, including its annual presentation of The Nutcracker.

 Founded in 1956 by dance pioneers Robert Joffrey and Gerald Arpino, the company has earned a reputation for boundary-breaking performances, including its 1987 presentation of Vaslav Nijinsky's The Rite of Spring, which reconstructed the original choreography from the 1913 premiere that was thought to be lost.
 Many choreographers have worked with the Joffrey, including Paul Taylor, Twyla Tharp, and George Balanchine.

 History

+From its foundation in 1956 through the mid-1960s, Joffrey's and Arpino's dance company initially toured the United States and sometimes other parts of the world (for example: the Soviet Union in 1963).
+The dance company gained its first permanent residency in New York City in 1966, and expanded to Los Angeles in 1982.
+In Los Angeles in 1987, the group premiered a reconstructed version of Igor Stravinsky's The Rite of Spring, which they performed many times in the subsequent years.
+The expanded ensemble ended its residency in Los Angeles in 1992, and the company moved from New York City to Chicago in 1995, where it remains to this day.

+Early years

 In 1956, a time during which most touring companies performed only reduced versions of ballet classics, Robert Joffrey and Gerald Arpino formed a six-dancer ensemble that toured the country in a station wagon pulling a U-Haul trailer, performing original ballets created by Joffrey.
 The original six dancers were Arpino, Dianne Consoer, Brunilda Ruiz, Glen Tetley, Beatrice Tompkins, and John Wilson.
 While Joffrey stayed in New York City to teach ballet classes and earn money to pay the dancers' salaries, Arpino led the troupe.
 The ensemble first performed in a major city in Chicago in 1957.
 The Joffrey Ballet eventually settled down in New York City, under the name the Robert Joffrey Theatre Ballet.
-In 1962 modern choreographer Alvin Ailey was invited to make a work for the company.
+In 1962, modern choreographer Alvin Ailey was invited to make a work for the company.
 Rebekah Harkness was an important early benefactor and she made international touring possible (Soviet Union, 1963), but in 1964 she and Joffrey parted ways.